contagon/handbook/handbook/29-meetings-in-the-church.md

 ### 29.5.4 Funeral Services (Where Customary)

 If a funeral for a member is held in a Church building, the bishop conducts it.
 If it is held in a home, at a mortuary, or at the graveside, the family may ask the bishop to conduct it.
 A bishop’s counselor may conduct if the bishop cannot.
-For information about services held for nonmembers in a Church building, see [29.5.6](29-meetings-in-the-church.md#2956-services-for-nonmembers).
+For information about services held in a Church building for a person who is not a member of the Church, see [29.5.6](29-meetings-in-the-church.md#2956-services-for-those-who-are-not-members-of-the-church).

 A funeral conducted by the bishop, whether in a Church building or elsewhere, is a Church meeting and a religious service.
 It should be a spiritual occasion.
 The bishop urges participants to maintain a spirit of reverence and dignity.